emqx/blog/en/202007/using-mqtt-in-flutter.md

 ## Test

-We write a simple UI interface for this project and use [MQTT 5.0 client tool - MQTT X](https://mqttx.app/) to do the following tests:
+We write a simple UI interface for this project and use [MQTT 5.0 client tool - MQTTX](https://mqttx.app/) to do the following tests:

 - connect